0x57Origin/OriginLabs/README.md

 ### Lab Setup
 [Building the Isolated Lab Network](Pentesting/Lab_Setup/Isolated_Lab.md) -  Built a host-only network in VirtualBox, Windows 11 VM, Kali VM , Juice Shop in Docker.

+### Reconnaissance & Asset Discovery
+1\.
+[Internal Asset Discovery](Pentesting/Reconnaissance_&_Asset_Discovery/Internal_asset_discovery.md) - Full Nmap port scan against a Windows 11 VM, confirmed 3 open ports (135, 139, 445), pulled the hostname and OS build with Netexec, and documented the asset inventory baseline.
+Includes a Table at the end.

 ## Quick Fixes

 1\.
 [No Internet on Windows 11 VM](QuickFixes/No_Internet_VirtualBox.md) - VirtualBox VM had no route out.
 Traced it to the adapter sitting on a dead network plus an old static IP left over from a pfSense lab.
 Fixed it by putting the adapter back on the live network and flipping Windows back to DHCP.